The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Perspective on 3D Hard-Sphere Systems

 \section{Perspective on 3D Hard-Sphere Systems}

-Let us attempt to apply the notion of a geometric ground state to 3D hard-sphere systems, for which the volume fraction $\eta$ is the control parameter.
-No experiments similar to the ones performed by Lozano~\textit{et al.}~\cite{lozano2019active} and Li~\textit{et al.}~\cite{li2020anatomy} have been performed in 3D to the best of my knowledge.
-Given that Lozano~\textit{et al.} placed the glass transition at $\phi \approx \phi_{g} \approx 0.777$, it makes sense to try to connect to observations on the 3D glass transition.
+Lastly, I will attempt to apply the notion of a geometric ground state to 3D hard-sphere systems, for which the volume fraction $\eta$ is the control parameter.
+To the best of my knowledge, no experiments similar to the ones performed by Lozano~\textit{et al.}~\cite{lozano2019active} and Li~\textit{et al.}~\cite{li2020anatomy} have been performed in 3D.
+Given that Lozano~\textit{et al.}~placed the glass transition at $\phi \approx \phi_{g} \approx 0.776$, it makes sense to try to connect to observations on the 3D glass transition, as well as 3D jamming in view of the 2D experiments of Refs.~\cite{puckett2013equilibrating, naseer2025micromechanics, vishali2025topological}.
 Acknowledging that the dynamics in 3D may be very different from 2D, this at least provides a reference point.

-The literature places the hard-sphere glass-transition across a wide range of $\eta$ close to $\eta = 0.6$.
-For example, Zaccarelli~\textit{et al.}~\cite{zaccarelli2015polydispersity} provide $\eta_{g} \approx 0.588$ for the smallest spheres in a polydisperse sample.
-A recent work by Geiger~\textit{et al.}~\cite{geiger2024decoupling} on a bidisperse sphere mixture places the transition at $\eta_{g} \approx 0.61$.
-Given that my 2D results are obtained for bidisperse systems, the value of $\eta_{g} = 0.61$ will serve as my reference point.
+For jamming of 3D granular matter, the transition value is dependent on the details of the interaction.
+For frictionless, monodisperse hard spheres, the value for the RCP (frictionless jamming) is typically reported to be $\eta_{j} \approx 0.64$~\cite{rintoul1996computer, torquato2000random, mewis2012colloidal}, while for frictional spheres, the jamming point lies at $\eta_{j} \approx 0.555$~\cite{onoda1990random, silbert2010jamming, guy2015towards, anzivino2023estimating}.
+Singh~\textit{et al.}~\cite{singh2020shear} studied 3D jamming for no ($\eta_{j} \approx 0.648$), sliding ($\eta_{j} \approx 0.570$), and sliding \& rolling ($\eta_{j} \approx 0.365$) friction using numerical simulations and obtained three branches.
+It is clear from these numbers that making the connection between dynamical arrest in a Brownian suspension and RLP in a granular system is considerably more tentative.